java.lang.Object

 public static ValidationProcessor anyOf(ValidationProcessor... validators)

 Creates a ValidationProcessor that evaluates to true if any of the provided validators evaluate to true.
 This operation short-circuits: evaluation stops and true is returned as soon as the first validator evaluates to true.
-If no validators are provided (or all are null), this validator evaluates to false.
+If no validators are provided, this validator evaluates to false.

 Parameters: